uhzoo/Hadoop-Hive-Basic/README.md

 ```bash
 dnf install java-1.8.0-*;
 ```
-To download and extract the installation file, install wget and tar.
+To download and extract the installation file, install `wget` and `tar`.
 ```bash
 dnf install wget tar;
 ```